lukifer23/GemmaFischer/docs/API_REFERENCE.md

             top_p: Top-p sampling parameter

         Returns:
-            Dictionary with response, confidence, and metadata
+            Dictionary with response, confidence, and metadata.
+In `mode="engine"`, the response is post-processed to a single legal UCI move when possible (adds `postprocessed: true`).
         """

     def get_model_info(self) -> Dict[str, Any]: